10 Jan How To Plan The Perfect Road Trip

 Make sure your car is good to go

-There’s nothing worse on a road trip than having to suddenly stop because your car has broken down.
+There’s nothing worse on a road trip than having to suddenly stop because your car or RV rental has broken down.
 Obviously, it’s impossible to plan for unexpected malfunctions, but you should have your car completely checked before you leave to make sure there aren’t any nasty surprises waiting for you.
 Everyone in the car will thank you for the smooth, uninterrupted ride, even if it feels a bit annoying waiting for (and paying for) the check.
 As an additional point, make sure all luggage and supplies are packed in a logical and accessible way, because you’ll rage if you’re hungry and can’t reach the food.

 There are two ways to approach supplies on a road trip.
 Either pack sufficient food and water to keep everyone happy for the whole journey, or plan a series of rest stops on which you can stock up.
 The right answer is, like many things, a little from column A and a little from column B. You should pack more than enough food for the journey in a basic sense, but there’s always a chance someone will be hungrier than you thought and chow down on tomorrow’s food supply.
 Make sure you’re always on the way to (or passing) a place that can resupply your hungry group.